 Now the question becomes: how do you know if a system is easy enough to use that it will get user buy-in and adoption?

 (1) Does the software have a free trial?
 If it does, get in there and explore!
 Test out some of the most common scenarios you envision using the system for.
-Or, if you’re short on time, ask someone on your team that you trust to take a look and give honest feedback.
+Or, if you’re short on time, ask someone on your trust on your team that you trust to take a look and give honest feedback.

 Availability of Training / Support